harkishanpansuriya/Flutter_Interview_Questions/questions.md

             - Providing public getter and setter methods to access and update the value of private property.
             - Getter and setter methods are used to access and update the value of private property.
-              Getter methods are used to access the value of private property.
+              Getter methods are used to access the value of privatasserte property.
 Setter methods are used to update the value of private property.

 # 🚀 Flutter Interview Questions and Answers 💡